NarendraCodeHub/100-JAVA-Programs/README.md

 ## Contributing
 We welcome contributions!
 If you have an idea for a new program or an improvement to an existing one, please fork the repository and submit a pull request.
 Your contributions can help others learn and grow.

+## License
+This repository is licensed under the MIT License.
+See the LICENSE file for more details.